Afonso8808/m431_pe24c_Game_Chooser/ressources/IPERKA/01_Inform.md

 * **Visual Studio Code (VS Code)**: I used **VS Code** as my code editor.
 It's a lightweight, user-friendly IDE that supports JavaScript and Node.js development.
 It also has useful extensions for linting and debugging.
 * **Node.js**: This was the backend server I used to handle HTTP requests.
 With Node.js, I could easily serve static files and handle user registration and login functionality.
 * **Git and GitHub**: For version control, I used **Git** and hosted my project on **GitHub**.
 This allowed me to track changes, collaborate with others, and share my progress.
-* **Postman**: For testing the backend API, especially user login and registration processes, I used **Postman** to make sure the routes were functioning as expected.

 ### Tools for User Interface:
 * **HTML/CSS**: For the frontend, I used **HTML** for structuring the web pages and **CSS** for styling.
 The design was kept simple to ensure ease of use.